Kubota Logo

 Kubota Logo 1969

-In 1969, the logo appeared to be colored and multi-structured.
-The fact is that the designers supplemented it with the word “Kubota,” placed on the right side of the icon.
-The name was written in upper case rectangular glyphs with narrow letter space.
-“B” actually had two thick dots, while “U,” “O,” and “A” had small vertical stripes.
-The gear and adjustable wrenches were painted silver and placed in an orange square.
-The text next to it was the same color.
+In 1969, the logo became colorful and multi-structured.
+The designers added the word “Kubota,” which is placed on the icon’s right side.
+The name was written in rectangular glyphs with narrow letter spacing in the uppercase.
+The letter “B” consisted of two thick dots, and “U,” “O,” and “A” were small vertical stripes.
+The gear and spanner were painted silver and placed in an orange square.
+The text next to them was the same color.

 1977 – 2010